gkwa/manyeast/prompt-golang-json-shape-may-change/cuelang-desc.md

 Separate configuration from computation
 There comes a time that one (seemingly) will need do complex computations to generate some configuration data.
 But simplicity of a configuration language can be paramount when one quickly needs to make changes.
 These are obviously conflicting interests.

 CUE takes the stance that computation and configuration should be separated.
 And CUE actually makes this easy.
 The data that needs to be computed can be generated outside of CUE and put in a file that is to be mixed in.
-The data can even be generated in CUE’s scripting layer and automatically injected in a configuration pipeline.
-Both approaches rely on CUE’s property that the order in which this data gets added is irrelevant.
+The data can even be generated in CUE's scripting layer and automatically injected in a configuration pipeline.
+Both approaches rely on CUE's property that the order in which this data gets added is irrelevant.

 Be useful at all scales
 The usefulness of a language may depend on the scale of the project.
 Having too many different languages can put a cognitive strain on developers, though, and migrating from one language to another as scaling requirements change can be very costly.
 CUE aims to minimize these costs by covering a myriad of data- and configuration-related tasks at all scales.